-MTSU is once again in the national TV spotlight as a current student sings her way onto season 13 of the NBC reality show “The Voice.”
+MTSU was once again in the national TV spotlight as a current student sang her way onto season 13 of the NBC reality show “The Voice.”

 Junior music business major Kristi Hoopes, a native of Parker, Colorado, made her first appearance Oct.
-10 in one of the show’s “blind auditions,” when the celebrity judges decide each singer’s fate by listening to, without seeing, each one’s performance.
+10 in one of the show’s “blind audition” episodes, when the celebrity judges decide each singer’s fate by listening to, without seeing, each one’s performance.

-Hoopes, a Dean’s List student at MTSU, performed Trisha Yearwood’s “Heaven, Heartache and the Power of Love” Oct.
-10, earning approval from judge Blake Shelton in less than a minute and subsequent nods from judges Adam Levine and Jennifer Hudson.
+Hoopes, a Dean’s List student at MTSU, performed Trisha Yearwood’s “Heaven, Heartache and the Power of Love” on the Oct.
+10 episode, earning approval from judge Blake Shelton in less than a minute and subsequent nods from judges Adam Levine and Jennifer Hudson.
 Only judge Miley Cyrus didn’t choose Hoopes, but she enthusiastically praised the 19-year-old’s “really, really big voice.”

 “I don’t think you’re a cookie-cutter artist,” Levine told the Department of Recording Industry student, while Hudson added, “I love your sass.”